Peterborough

 • Golden Pheasant 1 Main Road Etton PE6 7DA Telephone(01733) 252387

 Former Georgian farmhouse and a Grade II listed building that became a pub in 1969.
 The main rectangular-shaped room is light and airy, with the bar along the right-hand end and a mirror above the fireplace.
 Permanent marquee for hire, seating 120.
 All set in half an acre of land with ample parking, a large garden and children's play area with climbing frames.
 Received a CAMRA Gold Award in August 2010.
-Annual beer festival in the spring.
 On the Green Wheel route from Peterborough.
 Occasional live music at weekends.
-Recent refurb to move the bar again.
+New lessees have dramatically improved the real ales on offer.

 • Eye